Anthropic principle: Reception and controversies

 Carter has frequently expressed regret for his own choice of the word "anthropic", because it conveys the misleading impression that the principle involves humans in particular, to the exclusion of non-human intelligence more broadly.
 Others have criticised the word "principle" as being too grandiose to describe straightforward applications of selection effects.

 A common criticism of Carter's SAP is that it is an easy deus ex machina that discourages searches for physical explanations.
 To quote Penrose again: "It tends to be invoked by theorists whenever they do not have a good enough theory to explain the observed facts."

-Carter's SAP and Barrow and Tipler's WAP have been dismissed as truisms or trivial tautologies—that is, statements true solely by virtue of their logical form and not because a substantive claim is made and supported by observation of reality.
+Carter's SAP and Barrow and Tipler's WAP have been dismissed as truisms or trivial tautologies, i.e. that statements true solely by virtue of their logical form and not because a substantive claim is made and supported by observation of reality.
 As such, they are criticized as an elaborate way of saying, "If things were different, they would be different", which is a valid statement, but does not make a claim of some factual alternative over another.

 Critics of the Barrow and Tipler SAP claim that it is neither testable nor falsifiable, and thus is not a scientific statement but rather a philosophical one.
 The same criticism has been leveled against the hypothesis of a multiverse, although some argue that it does make falsifiable predictions.
 A modified version of this criticism is that humanity understands so little about the emergence of life, especially intelligent life, that it is effectively impossible to calculate the number of observers in each universe.
 Also, the prior distribution of universes as a function of the fundamental constants is easily modified to get any desired result.

 Many criticisms focus on versions of the strong anthropic principle, such as Barrow and Tipler's anthropic cosmological principle, which are teleological notions that tend to describe the existence of life as a necessary prerequisite for the observable constants of physics.
 Similarly, Stephen Jay Gould, Michael Shermer, and others claim that the stronger versions of the anthropic principle seem to reverse known causes and effects.
 Gould compared the claim that the universe is fine-tuned for the benefit of our kind of life to saying that sausages were made long and narrow so that they could fit into modern hotdog buns, or saying that ships had been invented to house barnacles.
 These critics cite the vast physical, fossil, genetic, and other biological evidence consistent with life having been fine-tuned through natural selection to adapt to the physical and geophysical environment in which life exists.
 Life appears to have adapted to the universe, and not vice versa.